 Like every afternoon around the same time, he enters the Bar Cafeteria El Hórreo and asks for a soda and the newspaper.
-The waiter serves him the drink with some olives at the counter and reminds him, as he does every day, to be careful, these are the ones made of bone.
+The waiter serves him the drink with some olives at the counter and reminds him, as he does every day, to be careful, these are the one with kernels.
 A bit later, like every afternoon around the same time, the usual ones sit down to play cards at the table under the television.
 They ask for a playmat, some gaming tokens and a drink that is a mixture of alcohol and soda for each of them.

 – “So what?
 Are you going to play?” – asks the one who shuffles the cards to the guy at the counter who is staggering with a soda in his hands – “There is one missing today”.